randreu28/TFG.docs/docs/02-projects/01-particle-showcase/04-buffer.md

 />
 ```

 Great!
 Now we have the first geometry: The box.
 What about the cloud of points?
-Let's first create Float32Array from a simple cube
+Let's first create Float32Array from a simple cube:

 ```tsx
 <ComputedAttribute